 Scenic Design

-In a Scenic Design presentation, the Thespian must prepare a presentation of the scenic design for a published work written for the theatre.
-Designs for performances of original work, poetry, fiction, screenplays, television, or any other medium are not permitted.
-Only one Thespian may be involved in the design.
-No collaborations are permitted.
+For a Scenic Design entry, the Thespian must prepare a scenic design for a published work written for the theatre.
+Designs for performances of original work, poetry, fiction, screenplays, television, concerts, or any other medium are not permitted.
+Only one (1) Thespian may be involved in the design; no collaborations are permitted.
 Designs for either theoretical or realized productions are acceptable.
+The Thespian must prepare the following:

-- Scale model (physical or digital) of a scenic design that represents up to three unique scenes/locations in the play.
-No more than three scenes/locations are permitted.
+- Scale model (physical or digital) of a scenic design that represents up to three (3) unique scenes/locations in the play.
+No more than three (3) scenes/locations are permitted.

-- At least one human figure must be included in the model to show proportion and scale.
+- At least one (1) human figure must be included in the model to show proportion and scale.

 - The model may be generated through multiple physical or digital media, such as SketchUp, Vectorworks, or 3-D printers.